Cinema of France: 2010s

 In 2015 French cinema sold 106 million tickets and grossed €600 million outside of the country.
 The highest-grossing film was Taken 3 (€261.7 million) and the largest territory in admissions was China (14.7 million).
+In that year, France produced more films than any other European country, producing a record-breaking 300 feature-length films.
+France is one of the few countries where non-American productions have the biggest share; American films only represented 44.9% of total admissions in 2014.
+This is largely due to the commercial strength of domestic productions.

 Government support

-As the advent of television threatened the success of cinema, countries were faced with the problem of reviving movie-going.
-The French cinema market, and more generally the French-speaking market, is smaller than the English-speaking market; one reason being that some major markets, including prominently the United States, are reluctant to generally accept foreign films, especially foreign-language and subtitled productions.
-As a consequence, French movies have to be amortized on a relatively small market and thus generally have budgets far lower than their American counterparts, ruling out expensive settings and special effects.
+In 2013, France was the second largest exporter of films in the world after the United States, and a 2014 study showed that French cinema was the most appreciated by global audiences after that of the US.

+France has had a very strong film industry, due in part to protections afforded by the French Government.
 The French government has implemented various measures aimed at supporting local film production and movie theaters.
-The Canal+ TV channel has a broadcast license requiring it to support the production of movies.
+Canal+ has a broadcast license requiring it to support the production of movies.
 Some taxes are levied on movies and TV channels for use as subsidies for movie production.
-Some tax breaks are given for investment in movie productions, as is common elsewhere including in the United States.
-The sale of DVDs is prohibited for four months after the showing in theaters, so as to ensure some revenue for movie theaters.

-Co-production

-The French national and regional governments involve themselves in film production.
-For example, the award-winning documentary In the Land of the Deaf (Le Pays des sourds) was created by Nicolas Philibert in 1992.
-The film was co-produced by multinational partners, which reduced the financial risks inherent in the project; and co-production also ensured enhanced distribution opportunities.
+The French national and regional governments also involve themselves in film production.
+For example, the award-winning documentary In the Land of the Deaf (Le Pays des sourds), created by Nicolas Philibert in 1992, was co-produced by multinational partners, reducing the financial risks inherent in the project and ensuring enhanced distribution opportunities.